 Koo-di UV sunshade for buggy

-The locals love little ones and make a lovely fuss over babies, immediately endearing you to most waiters or passers by.
+Mallorcans love little ones and make a lovely fuss over babies, meaning if you’re travelling with a bubba you will be immediately endeared to most waiters or passers by.
 Go one step further and learn a little local lingo and you can’t fail to receive the best service.

 11. Throw routine out the window

 Before being a mama I snorted at the idea of routine, however, it soon became apparent it was essential for parenting sanity.
-Holidays will inevitably mix things up a bit and you will be amazed how easily babies adjust.
+Holidays will inevitably mix sleep schedules and things up a bit but inevitable babies will adjust and adapt.
 If you’re relaxed and laid back, they will be too.